cen4010-fa21-g17/m3-vs-prototype/Milestone 3/README.md

 #### Security Requirements:

 1. Login/Password System:
 The system will have a login and password system to maintain user preferences, Journey, accomplishments, and collaborators.
 Security will be implemented with account creation and email confirmation.
-In addition, there will be a password retrieval system via security questions if the user forgets their password.
+In addition, there will be a password retrieval system via email if the user forgets their password.
 It will permit the user to retrieve and reset their login credentials.

 2. Encryption:
 The website will not include end-to-end encryption at the stage of initial system delivery.
 Users are not encouraged to store personally identifying information on the platform.
 Moreover, there will be no sensitive information data storage features.